rwieczor/recursive_Neyman_rnabox/README.md

 R code with numerical experiments from paper (in preparation):
-Wesolowski J., Wieczorkowski R., Wojciak W. (2023?), Improving stratallo: adjusting the recursive Neyman algorithm for box constraints on sample strata-sizes.
+Wesolowski J., Wieczorkowski R., Wojciak W. (2023?), Recursive Neyman Algorithm for Optimum Sample Allocation under Box Constraints on Sample Sizes in Strata.

 Main code with numerical experiments is in the file "Numerical_experiments_rnabox.R"